smartcontractkit/documentation/src/pages/data-feeds/proof-of-reserve/index.md

 title: "Proof of Reserve Feeds"
 isIndex: true
 permalink: "docs/data-feeds/proof-of-reserve/"
+whatsnext:
+  {
-whatsnext: { "Find contract addresses for Proof of Reserve Feeds": "/data-feeds/proof-of-reserve/addresses/" }
+    "Learn how to read answers from Data Feeds": "/data-feeds/price-feeds/", "Learn how to get Historical Price Data": "/data-feeds/historical-data/", "Find contract addresses for Proof of Reserve Feeds": "/data-feeds/proof-of-reserve/addresses/", "Data Feeds API Reference": "/data-feeds/api-reference/", }
 setup: |
   import ClickToZoom from "@components/ClickToZoom.astro" import { Aside } from "~/components"
 ---

 Chainlink Proof of Reserve Feeds provide the status of the reserves for several assets.
-You can use these feeds the same way that you read other Data Feeds.
+You can read these feeds the same way that you read other Data Feeds.
 Specify the [Proof of Reserve Feed Address](/data-feeds/proof-of-reserve/addresses/) that you want to read instead of specifying a Price Feed address.
 See the [Using Data Feeds](/data-feeds/using-data-feeds/) page to learn more.

 To find a list of available Proof of Reserve Feeds, see the [Proof of Reserve Feed Addresses](/data-feeds/proof-of-reserve/addresses/) page.